1970

 1. At least as many as you need

-2. Allow some room for reasonable growth at the remote site
+2. Allow some room for reasonable growth at the remote location

 3. Don't waste your budget dollars on excessive "overkill" capacity